microsoft/AdaptiveCards/source/winappsdk/README.md

-# Adaptive Cards in WinAppSDK
+# Adaptive Cards in WinUI3

-This directory contains the renderers and tooling for the WinAppSDK platform.
+This directory contains the renderers and tooling for the WinUI3 platform.

 ## Requirements